RonenTGreat/100-days-of-code/log2.md

 ### Day 13: 20th June 2022

 **Today's Progress:** Didn't do much today, just create a simple guessing game.
 Really excited about the coming days.

+### Day 14: 21st June 2022

+**Today's Progress:** Today I just focused on debugging, I mostly just use my eyes as a debugger but I'm starting to learn how to use a debugger.